 Nadia Colburn holds a Ph.D. in English from Columbia University and currently teaches writing and spirituality workshops.
 Her writing has appeared widely in such places as The New Yorker, Yes!
 Magazine, Boston Review, and Boston Globe Magazine.
 Nadia is also an OI Aspirant in the tradition of Thich Nhat Hann, a Kundalini yoga teacher, and a Research Scholar at the Ronin Institute.
 Learn more at nadiacolburn.com.

 Elissa Melaragno has worked as a professional visual artist for thirty years.
 Her work, though held in many private collections, has been focused on public arts, especially in healthcare settings.
 Her training in several holistic healing modalities and as a spiritual director has informed her work as an art instructor to include creativity, the mandala, and inner exploration as a source of growth, healing, and vocational enrichment.

 Board of Directors

 Frederick N. Dello Russo, Jr.

 John C. Hart

-Still Harbor is a 501(c)(3) nonprofit corporation headquartered in Boston, Massachusetts.
-We are an independent organization and not affiliated with any single faith or secular tradition or institution.
+Still Harbor is a 501(c)(3) nonprofit corporation with a hub on each coast: Metro Boston Area, MA and Bay Area, CA. We are an independent organization and not affiliated with any single faith or secular tradition or institution.
 We are grateful to our donors, partners, board of directors, and people like you who make our work possible.